Black Friday Promotion: Unbeatable Deals and Exclusive Gifts! >>

 The two resulting stacked lunar images

-The two images were stitched in Microsoft ICE, wavelet processed in Registax 5.1 and post-processed in the Gimp 2.10.
+The images were stitched in Microsoft ICE, wavelet processed in Registax 5.1 and post-processed in the Gimp 2.10.

 The 91.5% waxing Moon